ClydeTech/website-jekyll/privacy_policy.md

 You always retain the right to withhold personal information from us, with the understanding that your experience of our website may be affected.
 We will not discriminate against you for exercising any of your rights over your personal information.
 If you do provide us with personal information you understand that we will collect, hold, use and disclose it in accordance with this privacy policy.
 You retain the right to request details of any personal information we hold about you.

 If we receive personal information about you from a third party, we will protect it as set out in this privacy policy.
-If you are a third party providing personal information about somebody else, you represent and warrant that you have such person’s consent to provide the personal information to us.
+If you are a third party providing personal information about somebody else, you represent and warrant that you have such personâ€™s consent to provide the personal information to us.

 If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time.
 We will provide you with the ability to unsubscribe from our email-database or opt out of communications.
 Please be aware we may need to request specific information from you to help us confirm your identity.